-Under such circumstances, the integration of the wireless access via NOMA and the wireless backhaul via beamforming into user-centric UDNs is not only an extension and branch of traditional UDNs, but also a practical application incentive promoted to provide significant performance gains in terms of coverage, rate, delay, capacity, SE, and energy efficiency (EE).
-Despite these potential advantages, such an integration also imposes additional challenges and revealed some serious concerns particularly with the ultra-dense and random deployment of APs and the user-centric view of network optimization design.
-Firstly, relying on the sub-channels, every user is capable of being simultaneously associated with multiple APs for wireless access, and every AP has to be wirelessly connected to the MBS for backhauling.
-Hence, an increased complexity incurred by the ultra-densely deployed nodes makes the user association along with the AP-MBS association a challenging problem.
-Secondly, due to the limited available resources shared by the high number of users and APs, flexible and efficient resource allocation schemes are essential and very crucial to alleviate competition, control interference, and optimize system performance.
+Under such circumstances, the integration of wireless access via NOMA and wireless backhaul via beamforming into user-centric UDNs is not only an extension and branch of traditional UDNs, but also a practical application incentive promoted to provide significant performance gains in terms of coverage, rate, delay, capacity, SE, and energy efficiency (EE).
+Despite these potential advantages, such an integration also imposes additional challenges and revealed some serious concerns particularly with ultra-dense and random deployment of APs and user-centric view of network optimization design.
+Firstly, relying on the sub-channels, every user is capable of being jointly associated with multiple APs for wireless access, and every AP has to be wirelessly connected to the MBS for backhauling.
+Hence, an increased complexity incurred by ultra-densely deployed nodes makes user association along with AP-MBS association a challenging problem.
+Secondly, due to limited available resources shared by high number of users and APs, flexible and efficient resource allocation schemes are essential and very crucial to alleviate competition, control interference, and optimize system performance.
 Thirdly, a large-scale deployment of APs inevitably triggers a enormous growth of energy consumption, causing global warming for our planet and more operational costs for network operators.
-As such, it is of paramount importance to take the EE into account in the fundamental design objective for user-centric UDNs from the green communication perspective.
-Furthermore, user association also shows significant influence on the overall system-level energy consumption [13, 14].
-For instance, some of the APs are highly overloaded due to the excessive associations with users, resulting in the similar amount of energy consumed by other lightly underutilized APs, which degrades the long-term EE performance.
+As such, it is of paramount importance to take the EE into account in design objective for user-centric UDNs from the green communication perspective.
+Furthermore, user association also shows significant influence on the overall system-level energy consumption [17, 18].
+For instance, some of the APs are highly overloaded due to excessive associations with users, resulting in similar amount of energy consumed by other lightly underutilized APs, which degrades long-term EE performance.
 It is for this reason that energy efficient user association is a key issue in the field of EE in UDNs.
-Aiming to address the above problems, there are two key network bottlenecks that must be overcome, namely resource allocation for a large-scale node deployments over the shared radio resources and energy efficient user association for achieving a load balancing of APs and MBS.
+Aiming to address the above problems, there are two key network bottlenecks that must be overcome, namely resource allocation for large-scale node deployments over the shared radio resources and energy efficient user association for achieving a load balancing of APs and MBS.
 Admittedly, these bottlenecks and challenges motivate the need for better understanding of the interplay between resource allocation and energy efficient user association, which typically require a trade-off between them.

 Motivated by the above observations, we can find that the exploration of resource allocation for energy efficient user association has become highly valuable.
-Correspondingly, our objective in this paper is to achieve the resource allocation for energy efficient user association for identifying such an interplay under the scenario of user-centric UDNs integrating wireless access and wireless backhaul.
-To the best of our knowledge, the problem of resource allocation for energy efficient user association through the efficient integration of user-centric UDNs with NOMA and beamforming has yet not been thoroughly studied in the literature, especially considering the joint coordination between the access downlink via NOMA and the backhaul downlink via beamforming.
-In this paper, we investigate a resource allocation problem for energy efficient user association for downlink user-centric UDNs integrating wireless access via NOMA and wireless backhaul via beamforming, aiming to maximize the system EE under the constraints of achievable rate for wireless access/backhaul connection, transmit power limit of the MBS and every AP, and user association relations.
-More specifically, the main contributions of this paper can be summarized as follows:
+Our objective in this paper is to achieve the resource allocation for energy efficient user association for identifying such an interplay under the scenario of user-centric UDNs integrating wireless access and wireless backhaul.
+To the best of our knowledge, the problem of resource allocation for energy efficient user association through the efficient integration of user-centric UDNs with NOMA and beamforming has yet not been thoroughly studied in the literature.
+For bridging the research gap, we investigate a resource allocation problem in this paper for energy efficient user association for downlink user-centric UDNs integrating wireless access via NOMA and wireless backhaul via beamforming, aiming to maximize the system EE under the constraints of achievable rate for wireless access/backhaul connection, transmit power limit of the MBS and every AP, and user association relations.
+The main contributions of this paper can be summarized as follows: